Drowekorte/can-i-eat-that/README.md

 >GIVEN a PWA-style food search site  <br />
 WHEN I visit the site for the first time  <br />
-THEN I am presented with the homepage, which includes two talent ISO talent buttons and a “Sign-up banner”  <br />
+THEN I am presented with the homepage, which includes a place for you to fill in your login information and a “Sign-up banner”  <br />
 THEN I am prompted to either sign up or sign in  <br />
 WHEN I choose to sign up  <br />
-THEN I am prompted to create a username and password and enter my Name and Email <br />
+THEN I am prompted to create a username, password and enter your Name and Email <br />
 WHEN I click on the sign-up button  <br />
 THEN my user credentials are saved and I am logged into the site  <br />
 THEN I can create a profile  <br />
-WHEN I revisit the site at a later time and choose to sign in  <br />
+WHEN I revisit the site at a later time I will be able to login  <br />
-THEN I am prompted to enter my username and password  <br />
+THEN I enter my username and password  <br />
 WHEN I am signed in to the site  <br />
 THEN I see navigation links for the search page, my profile, and the option to log out  <br />
 WHEN I click on the search option  <br />